Current DAFNE research & projects

 TEAM T1 – Teens Empowered to Actively Manage Type 1 Diabetes

-TEAM T1 is a five-day group education program designed for teenagers aged 14 – 18 years with type 1 diabetes.
+TEAM T1 is a five-day group education program designed for teenagers aged 14 to 18 years with type 1 diabetes.
 It has been adapted for adolescents from the DAFNE program for adults with type 1 diabetes.

 A pilot version of the TEAM T1 program was run at three Australian locations in 2009 and 2010, with 19 teenagers.
 Results showed that the program was acceptable and helpful for teenagers and their parents.
 Most participants had improved HbA1c levels 3 months after the program.
 They also reported improved confidence to manage their diabetes and less diabetes-related distress.